Jassby Review

 Bottom Line

-Jassby is a good option if you can manage with contactless payments only.
+Jassby is a good option if you want full control of managing your kids' spending.
 The app offers some interesting features like a rewards program and chores management for families.

 The app may be a better choice for iOS devices since the Google Play store reviews are pretty low.
-If you need a physical debit card for ATM access or chip transactions, you may want to opt for a different platform altogether.
+Plus Jassby allows you to choose between a digital and physical card or both.
+But if you need ATM access for cash withdrawals or deposits, you may want to opt for a different platform altogether.

 Want to check out more options for your child?
 Check out this comparison of the top 10 debit cards for kids.